 ASAN July Newsletter

 This has been a busy month for ASAN, full of advocacy and new resources to share.
-We celebrated the 31st anniversary of the Americans with Disabilities Act, a landmark civil rights bill for the disability community.
+We celebrated the 33rd anniversary of the Americans with Disabilities Act, a landmark civil rights bill for the disability community.
 We were also reminded of how far we still have to go to achieve true equality, safety and justice for disabled people.
-As we head into August, we’re determined to make the promise of the ADA a reality — be on the lookout for our Action August alerts so we can advocate for our community together.
+As we head into fall, we’re determined to make the promise of the ADA a reality.
+Here are some of the issues we’ve been taking on this month.

 The Team at ASAN